Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 When to Use Commands

 The command form is very familiar to English speakers.
-It is when telling someone to do something, such as "sit down," "don't speak," "watch this!" etc. All forms are in the " you" form, although since there are different forms of "you," then one must change the form based on whether it is singular or plural, and whether the singular form is formal or informal.
+It is when telling someone to do something, such as "sit down," "don't speak," "watch this!" etc. All forms are in the " you" form, although since there are different forms of "you," one must change the form based on whether it is singular or plural and whether the singular form is formal or informal.

 - (To a single person you respect - formal singular) Eat your food.
 (Come tu comida.) (conjugate - comer (-) -er (+) -e)